[Blog updated 2nd June 2023]

 - Wales: avian influenza (bird flu) latest updates.

 What happens when the disease is confirmed in poultry or captive birds?

 The UK has a comprehensive biosecurity plan and monitoring in place to prevent the disease spreading.
 When avian influenza is confirmed or suspected in poultry or other captive birds, disease control zones are put in place around the infected premises to prevent onward spread.
 Within these zones, a range of restrictions can apply.

-What about the risk to humans from avian flu?
+What about the risk to humans?

 The Food Standards Agency (FSA) has advised that based on the current scientific evidence, avian influenza poses a very low food safety risk for UK consumers.
 Properly cooked poultry and poultry products, including eggs, are safe to eat.
 Everyone should follow FSA’s food safety and hygiene advice.

 What are you doing to prepare for situation where avian Influenza does spread between people?

 UKHSA is working with partners to identify ‘knowledge gaps’ around avian influenza, including whether lateral flow devices could be deployed to test for H5N1 in humans and analysis of the genetic mutations that would signal an increased risk to human health.